tmankita/BlockBuster/README.md

 The following section contains examples of commands running on client.
 It assumes that the software opened a socket properly and a connection has been initiated.
-We use “>” for keyboard input and “<” for screen output at the client side only.
+I use “<” for screen output at the client side only.
 Server and client actions are explained in between.
 Assume that the starting state of the Server is as presented in the example database files shown in section 3. (and it is the case from an example to another example, ie, each